 Group B Streptococcus is a bacteria that is carried by up to 30% of women.
 It thrives in the vaginal and rectal area and is non-symptomatic.
 However, if the bacteria is transmitted to the baby during birth, it can cause health problems.
-For this reason, pregnant women are generally tested at around 35 weeks of pregnancy, and treated during pregnancy or birth to keep the bacteria from passing to the newborn, where it can cause sepsis, meningitis, or pneumonia.
+For this reason, pregnant women are generally tested at around 35 weeks of pregnancy and treated during pregnancy or childbirth to keep the bacteria from passing to the newborn, where it can cause sepsis, meningitis, or pneumonia.

 As I learned from personal experience, some women can be GBS negative in one pregnancy, and GBS positive in another, so it is important to get tested each time you have a child.